By Ray Williams

 Flaw #5: We perpetuate the myth that hard work alone will guarantee you success.

 Hard work is seen as a powerful factor in meritocracy and a necessary element for acquiring the American Dream.
 National surveys have found that hard work consistently scores among the top three factors necessary for success, and ranks with education and knowing the right people as its closet competitors.
-According to one survey, about 77% Americans believe that hard work is often or very often the reason why people are rich in America.
+According to one survey, 77% Americans believe that hard work is often or very often the reason why people are rich in America.
 More than a third of all Americans — and more than half of all Republicans — believe that the rich are rich because they worked harder than everyone else.
 When pressed for proof, they usually point to surveys showing that the rich spend more hours working and fewer hours in “leisure activities” than everyone else.
 And 43% say wealthy people became rich “mainly because of their own hard work, ambition or education,” largely unchanged from a Pew survey in 2008.

 Researcher Barbara Ehrenreich found, when she spent a year doing menial jobs in a participant observation study, often the hardest working Americans are those who get paid the least.
 America is an individualistic society, most people in it believe that success is directly correlated to hard work., Yet, as McNamee and Miller point out in their research, many people who work hard are not especially successful.

 One might argue that many exceptional performers still gained their exceptional skill through hard work, exceptional motivation or “grit”, so they do not deserve to receive lower reward and praise.
 Some have even suggested that there is a magic number for greatness, a ten-year or 10,000-hour rule.
 Many professionals and experts did acquire their exceptional skill through persistent, deliberate practices.
 In fact, Gates’ 10,000 hours learning computer programming as a teenager has been highlighted as one of the reasons for his success.